-The Company will from time to time conduct a private offering of its common stock to "accredited investors" as defined in Rule 501(a) of Regulation D promulgated under the 1933 Act in reliance on exemptions from the registration requirements of the 1933 Act (the "Private Offering").
+The Company will from time to time conduct a private offering of its common stock to "accredited investors" as defined in Rule 501(a) of Regulation D promulgated under the Securites Act of 1933, as amended (the "1933 Act") in reliance on exemptions from the registration requirements of the 1933 Act (the "Private Offering").
 Each investor will purchase shares pursuant to a subscription agreement entered into with the Company.
-The initial closing of the Private Offering was held on March 13, 2020 ("Initial Closing").
+The initial closing of the Private Offering was held on March 13, 2020 (the "Initial Closing").
 The Company expects to hold additional closings (each a "Subsequent Closing") for a period of 18 months after the Initial Closing (the "Fundraising Period").
 The Fundraising Period may be extended to 24 months after the Initial Closing in the sole discretion of the Board of Directors of the Company (the "Board").
+If the Company is unable to list its shares on a national securities exchange (an "Exchange Listing") or effectuate another permissable liquidity event, as described in the Company's offering documents, within five years of the Initial Closing, subject to up to two one-year extensions in the discretion of the Board, then the Company will use its best efforts to wind down and/or liquidate and dissolve.